 If you purchase this option with a new tractor, we will install it for free.
 If you are purchasing it for installation on a tractor you already have, installation is fast & easy with just a few bolts.
 Currently stocked to fit Honda GX340 and GX390 engines; can be special-ordered to fit some other engines by request.

 We now offer an Hour-Meter for tractors equipped with gas engines.
 Allows you pre-program service intervals into it for oil changes, etc. This unit also can function as a tachometer, but due to the sensitivity of the lead wire and the amount of this wire that is near metal on the tractor, the tachometer function may not be accurate.
 (The hour-meter function works fine, though!)
-Actual appearance may vary from photo.
-NOTE: There are many tach/hour-meter units on the market…the one we currently supply has a replaceable battery, which most do not.
+Actual appearance may vary from photo…for BCS machines, we often supply a “wireless” hourmeter that is activated by engine vibration) NOTE: There are many tach/hour-meter units on the market…the ones we supply have a replaceable battery, which most do not.

 The most common problem with electric-start equipment is that when is sits around for several months, the batteries go dead (particularly on equipment with small batteries, that are only used seasonally…lawn & garden equipment, motorcycles, etc.).
 However, this trouble can be avoided by trickle-charging the battery during its “off” season; the continuous low charge keeps the plates in the batteries from oxidizing, and will actually increase battery life significantly.
 This unit will work on any 12-volt battery, and has built-in circuitry that prevents overcharging…you can hook it up, plug it into any standard 110V electrical outlet, and forget about it for months, and your battery is always ready to go when you are.
 This unit sells retail for $39.95, but when purchased WITH an electric-start walk-behind tractor, we offer it for $30.